 We need to attack this problem in the following ways:

 1. Where the opportunity presents itself — which, in a built-up place like Charlottesville may not be very often — we need to take the opportunity to build more affordable units.
 At Friendship Court, for example, Piedmont Housing Alliance is looking to redevelop the land to house not only the existing 150 Section 8 units, but another 300 units that will be available at less-than-market rents.
-It appears that the public housing project on South First Street will be redeveloped in the next few years; hopefully we’ll be able to add 300 units or more of affordable housing there.
+It appears that the public housing project on South First Street will be redeveloped in the next few years; the proposal there is for an additional 80 units of affordable housing there.
+(Frankly, if CRHA were serious about redevelopment, with some taller buildings, they could get many more units on the site, but that’s another topic for another day.)
 A redevelopment of Westhaven may be in the cards, and maybe there will be additional units built there.
 But we won’t be able to build our way out of this problem — not in an acceptable time frame.